Amenorrhoea

 your ideal weight.
 Your Doctor may

-3. If your Doctor has diagnosed stress as being the cause of
+refer you to a Dietitian. - If your Doctor has diagnosed stress as being the cause of

 Amenorrhoea it is important to practise relaxation techniques.
 Avoiding stressful